 Great Dane Furniture has a simple aesthetic: timeless Scandinavian design.
 Their signature minimalist style features refined pieces that are durable while still brimming with personality.
 They use predominately earthy materials like reworked wood with bespoke touches that are capable of adapting to a variety of environments.
 You can also expect a slathering of animal products like top-end cow and reindeer hides, which are contrasted against products like reinvented marble coffee tables.
 Each piece is personally handpicked and imported by Great Dane’s founder and Director, Anton Assaad, directly from Scandinavia’s premier design houses and manufacturers.
 Having first established themselves in Melbourne over 15 years ago, Great Dane is now Australia’s leading supplier of Scandinavian furniture, homewares, and lighting.
 And it’s not hard to see why.

 5. Living Edge

 If you’re looking for your average run-of-the-mill products to style your home, Living Edge is not the store for you.
-What you can expect from this brand, is striking accent pieces that you will not find anywhere else.
+What you can expect from this brand, are striking accent pieces that you will not find anywhere else.
 Like for example, their Quilt Sofa Single Seat in navy, which could easily double as an installation artwork.
-The Quilt chair consists of upholstered honeycomb-like skin made from hi-tech stretch fabric and individual foam inserts fit over a chic fiberglass shell.
+The Quilt chair consists of upholstered honeycomb-like skin made from hi-tech stretch fabric and individual foam inserts that fit over a chic fiberglass shell.
 On the other end of the spectrum, they also have a variety of easily adaptable, good clean, modern furniture.
 All pieces stay true to their decidedly urban aesthetic while looking back to earlier decades.
-Some of their distinguishable products have even made their way into iconic buildings like White House in the USA, the German Reichstag and St. Paul’s Cathedral in London.
+Some of their distinguishable products have even made their way into iconic buildings like White House in the USA, the German Reichstag, and St. Paul’s Cathedral in London.

 Location: 132A Bridge Road, Richmond, Melbourne